bias-ua-2023/bias-ua-2023.github.io/index.md

 # BIAS project
 Using AI to combat gender and ethnic bias in the job market and other social areas.
-## An international project aims to identify and reduce bias in job recruitment and human resource management using responsible artificial intelligence.
+## We are an international project aiming to identify and reduce bias in job recruitment and human resource management using responsible artificial intelligence.